dlchamp/DLCHAMP/README.md

 ### Hi!
 I'm Derek (DLCHAMP)
-A beginner/intermediate Python developer with over 1 year of experience and many completed projects in various categories, like: Discord bots, back-end web development and APIs, webhooks, and various other automation scripts.
-Many of which are available via my Github account.
+A motivated and enthusiastic Python developer with a love for coding and technology.
+With over 2 years of experience, I've honed my skills and am constantly striving to learn and improve.
+Outside of coding, I enjoy playing video games, building PCs, and staying up-to-date with the latest hardware advancements.

 &nbsp;